Budapest Basics Food and Drink Bars and Nightlife Activities Lifestyle Moving to Budapest

 Akvarium

-Although Akvarium is technically the club / concert hall below, the expanse of grass above it (and its neighboring mirror pool) is one of the most popular urban parks in Budapest.
+Although Akvarium is technically the club and concert hall below, the grassy area above it and its neighboring mirror pool is one of the most popular urban parks in Budapest.

-Many summer nights out get their start at this beating pulse point of the city.
-You can spread a blanket and make your own splatter, listen to music drifting out from the club below, and cool off by dangling your feet in the pool.
-If you'd like to sit somewhere and be served, you're spoiled with the choice between Akvarium or the neighboring Fröccsterasz.
+Many summer nights out start at this beating pulse point of the city.
+You can spread a blanket, listen to music drifting out from the club below, and cool off by dangling your feet in the pool.
+If you’d like to sit somewhere and be served, you’re spoiled for choice between Akvarium and the neighboring Fröccsterasz.

 If the lawn is already full when you arrive, no worries!
-Just behind Akvarium is Erzsebet Park, where you can have a little more space as well as a close-up view of the Budapest Eye.
+Just behind Akvarium is Erzsébet Park, where you can enjoy more space and a close-up view of the Budapest Eye.

 Pop-up Park

-Just across the street from Akvarium lies City Hall Park, which during the summer months is more informally known as Pop-Up Park.
-Once the summer season sets in, the city installs a bunch of wacky benches which sometimes look more like art installations rather than a place to sit.
+Just across the street from Akvarium lies City Hall Park, which during the summer months becomes known as the Pop-Up Park.
+Once summer arrives, the city installs a collection of colorful, artistic benches that sometimes look more like installations than places to sit.

-But the transformation works its magic, and the park is turned into a sort of urban jungle - a central place to sit and sip your drink and watch the city go by.
+But the transformation works its magic, turning the park into an urban jungle—a central place to sit, sip your drink, and watch the city go by.